-The Company did not acquire any new properties nor conduct any exploration programs during this period.
-Sultan's Joint Venture partner, Altair Gold Inc., will defer exploration work on the Kena Gold Property where they are obligated to spend a minimum of \$650,000 in 2014 to 2015.
-Altair Gold plans to initiate a Scoping Study on the Kena Property in 2014, subject to financing.
-Sultan plans to continue with exploration with its Daylight Gold Property this year.
+The Company did not acquire any new properties but did conduct a sampling program on its Kena - Daylight property during this period.
+Sultan's Joint Venture partner, Altair Gold Inc., will defer exploration work on the Kena Project where they are obligated to spend a minimum of \$650,000 in 2014 to 2015.
+Sultan plans to continue with exploration with its Daylight Gold Property this year, weather permitting.

-At June 30, 2014, Sultan had capitalized \$6,298,502 representing costs associated with the acquisition and exploration of its mineral property interests in British Columbia and Manitoba.
+At September 30, 2014, Sultan had capitalized \$6,304,427 representing costs associated with the acquisition and exploration of its mineral property interests in British Columbia and Manitoba.